armlesswunder/android_ac_catalog/README.md

 # News

-7/28/21: I'm releasing changes to New Leaf to support welcome amiibo items as well.
-Currently, I'm planning on doing an update to New Horizons towards the end of the year to support items which are currently missing (dlc items).
-I'm sorry for the huge delay here, but it is far easier to add these items in batches rather that adding for each update.
-Thank you for your patience.

-I've added an apk here (under releases) so that users may bypass the app store.
+7/28/21: I've added an apk here (under releases) so that users may bypass the app store.

 # Want to use the app on desktop?
 Please checkout bluestacks.com and download the app on the emulator.